prasenjit1535/Air-Quality-prediction-model/README.md

 It includes features such as temperature, humidity, wind speed, pollutant levels (PM2.5, NO2, CO, etc.).

 The dataset is split into training (80%) and testing (20%) sets.
+📌 Findings: The Decision Tree Regressor overfits the training data, leading to poor generalization.
+Ridge Regression provides a better balance between bias and variance.

+⚙️ Technologies Used
+Python 🐍

+Pandas for data preprocessing

+NumPy for numerical computations

+Matplotlib & Seaborn for data visualization

+Scikit-Learn for machine learning models